Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The Hellcat’s Body Type

-One thing that I did notice when I picked up this guitar was that it was a small hellcat.
+One thing that I did notice when I picked up the Tim Armstrong version was that it was a small hellcat.
 The guitar felt slightly smaller than what I was used to and this is because it is a concert shape.

 The Hellcat’s Materials

-O.k. so here’s a brief list of the materials used on the hellcat and what you can expect from the sound.
+O.k. so here’s a brief list of the materials used on the Tim Armstrong Hellcat, and what you can expect from the sound.

 - Top (Soundboard): Solid Mahogany.
 This will produce a much warmer tone than the more common spruce tops.
 For some ears this is a really nice warm tone.
 To others it’s a muddy sound.
 Personally I love the tone of Mahogany so, for me, that helped this guitar to sound great.